Esri/filter-gallery/README.md

-# Filter Gallery Application
+# Category Gallery

-This is a group gallery built with the Esri [ArcGIS API for JavaScript v4.10](https://developers.arcgis.com/javascript/) and the Esri [Application-Base](https://github.com/Esri/application-base-js)
+Category Gallery is a configurable app for group content.
+It enables browsing by group or organization categories.
+The app is built with the Esri [ArcGIS API for JavaScript v4.10](https://developers.arcgis.com/javascript/) and the Esri [Application-Base](https://github.com/Esri/application-base-js)

 ## Configuration